nical/misc/parasol/README.md

 ## How to get good performance

-To have good performance it is best to have rather heavy workloads so that the help provided by worker threads is not eclipsed by the time we spent waking them up.
-With smaller workloads it is best to be able to overlap them before blocking.
+To have good performance it is best to either:
+ - have rather heavy workloads so that the help provided by worker threads is not eclipsed by the time we spent waking them up.
+ - or with smaller workloads it is best to be able to overlap them before blocking.
+ - for asynchronous workloads, postpone waiting on the result as much as possible to increase the probability of the workload being done by the time we need it (and therefore avoiding the expensive blocking primitives).

 Typically it is hard to beat single-threaded performance with a succession of short workloads where the submitter waits as soon as it submits a workload.
+Because waking the workers up is not cheap and there's additional latency coming from the gap between when a thread wakes another thread up and when the other thread actually starts running.

 ## The fixed number of contexts